ghiscoding/slickgrid-universal/packages/excel-export/README.md

 - [@slickgrid-universal/utils](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/utils)

 ### External Dependencies
-This package requires [excel-builder-vanilla](https://www.npmjs.com/package/excel-builder-vanilla) which itself requires [fflate](https://www.npmjs.com/package/fflate).
+This package requires [excel-builder-vanilla](https://www.npmjs.com/package/excel-builder-vanilla) which itself also has a single dependency [fflate](https://www.npmjs.com/package/fflate) to compress the data before sending it to the browser.

 ### Installation
 Follow the instruction provided in the main [README](https://github.com/ghiscoding/slickgrid-universal#installation), you can see a demo by looking at the [GitHub Demo](https://ghiscoding.github.io/slickgrid-universal/#/example02) page and click on "Export to Excel" from the Context Menu or the Grid Menu (aka hamburger menu).

+You can also use nearly all Excel-Builder-Vanilla options, see their [Excel-Builder-Vanilla - Documentation](https://ghiscoding.gitbook.io/excel-builder-vanilla/) and also take a look at Slickgrid-Universal [Excel Export - Documentation](https://ghiscoding.gitbook.io/slickgrid-universal/grid-functionalities/export-to-excel) on how to use both.

 ### Usage
 In order to use the Service, you will need to register it in your grid options via the `registerExternalResources` as shown below.